arfashaha/Custom-Pointcept/README.md

 ## Modifications from the Original Repository

-Here we use the existing Pointcept repository and add placement for custom dataset.
+- Here we use the existing Pointcept repository and add placement for custom dataset.
 For using the custom dataset, we just need to convert the dataset into scannet format using convert_to_scannet.py.
 We also need to generate the hdf5 file first by using https://github.com/msorour/MiniMarket_dataset_processing, so it's raw PCD --> hdf5 --> scannet format.
+- Since the outcome of the model training will be predictions in form of npy file, so we need to visualize it manually using the visualize_results.py or batch_visualize_results.py

 <p align="center">
     <!-- pypi-strip -->